 One of the most important camping food hacks is space, as that is something that can be very limited when travelling.
 To avoid bringing unnecessary items, try to plan your meals in advance.
 Doing this can allow you to plan meals that re-use several of the same food items or spices.
 For example, if you’re going to bring a block of cheese, then plan to have cheese sandwiches for lunch one day, and then a cheese pasta dish for dinner.
 Try limit yourself to 5 spices maximum, and ensure they are ones you can reuse easily.
 When I go camping, I always bring salt, pepper, garlic powder (to save the trouble from using fresh garlic and needing to clean more utensils), oregano and chili flakes.
 I find these spices easy to combine and use in numerous dishes, and the chili ensures my meals never get dull or boring!
 Make sure to bring tupperware, as leftovers ensure you can cook one less meal the next day and save yourself both cooking and cleaning time - more time for a good hike then!
 A tip I always try to follow is to also bring a few meals prepared ahead, and I just put them in the fridge as soon as I get into the campervan.
 I personally like to do this with a fresh pasta salad to eat on my first day of travelling.
 Alternatively, it can be smart to do this with dishes that require more space or appliances to make, such as a homemade soup, a delicious hearty pie, or a homemade pasta sauce you can then use several times by simply boiling some pasta!

-Breakfast can be as easy or difficult as you desire.
+Breakfast can be as easy or difficult as you desire, always accompanied with a great cup of coffee of course!
 You could simply bring some milk or yoghurt to store in your fridge and eat it with some granola or oats, a good way to fill up for a full day of activities!
 Also consider making overnight oats, through soaking your oats in milk or water so they’re ready to be feasted upon in the morning.
 No fuss required, and here is a great recipe for anyone looking to try it!
 Try to bring a lot of fruit to keep you energized and healthy.
 Also be on the lookout for good deals during your travels, as often vendors by the road or farms often offer delicious fresh produce at ridiculously low prices.
 If you’re a fan of a cooked breakfast, then there is no reason you can’t make a good old English breakfast here on the road!
 To make it easier, cook your sausages or bacon (or both!) first in the pan, and then do your eggs last, as this will reduce the amount of cleaning you need to do.
 Also consider bringing bread rolls or croissants to save yourself any hassle in the morning and be able to take your breakfast on the go.

 Lunch is a tricky meal to consider when camping, as it is completely based on individual preferences.
 But it tends to be one of the more easy camping meals.
 If you like a cold, simple lunch.
 Bring a loaf of bread and some nice spreads, and you’re set for several days!
 Alternatively, you could fix up a fresh salad, making it filling by either adding legumes, a form of meat or some bread on the side.
 If you keep the dressing on the side, then the salad can be kept in the fridge and stay fresh for several days, as this avoids it getting mushy or needing to add more dressing later.
 We also love bringing some hummus or other dips, and eating it with sliced vegetables and bread or crackers.
 It makes a lovely social lunch whilst staying healthy.
 If you’re a fan of a warmer lunch, then you can make a one pan meal through grilling a cheese sandwich, or cooking bacon or eggs to go on bread.